camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 ### Generate the Docker image again
-An alternative consists of placing the scenario under `src/resources/` and building a new image.
+An alternative involves placing the scenario under `src/resources/` and building a new image.

 Build the docker image via the build command.
 Replace `pierreyvesmonnet` with your docker user ID,